Bitcoin catches on in tech-savvy Romania

 But Romania collects just under 60 percent of its regular tax goal.
 That amounts to roughly 33 percent of economic output, well below the bloc's 46 percent average.

 "There is some preoccupation with bitcoin," one finance ministry official said.
-"But a legal framework is some time away and only after that will we analyse the need for a fiscal one."
+"But a legal framework is some time away and only after that will we analyze the need for a fiscal one."

 BITCOIN VOLATILITY